bjerrep/obsoleta/README.md

 Wether or not the optional track, arch and buildtype are globally enabled is defined in a configuration file loaded by Obsoleta.
 Even if they are enabled they are optional in the json files which might be the reason for any small inconsistencies further down this page.

+### Specifying a package, 'compact name'

-All the meta data for a package can be bundled into a single identifier called compact form, used both internally and for console output.
-It can look like these:
+All the meta data for a package can be bundled into a single identifier called compact name, used both in queries and for output.
+For outputs it may look like these:

 No optionals enabled:
 **name:version**

 All optionals enabled but unspecified for a given package (falling back to default values):

-**name:anytrack:anyarch:unknown:version**
+**name:version:anytrack:anyarch:unknown**

-When everything is in use:
+When everything is in use it might be something like:

-**name:testing:linux_x86_64:release:version**

-### Specifying a package

-The name given with the --package argument are split with ':' as delimiter to between 1 to 5 elements depending on enabled optionals.
-The following are all valid package specifications (for what is also called the compact name) when all optionals are enabled:

-- "all"
-- "*"
-- name:track:arch:buildtype:version
-- name:track:arch:buildtype
-- name:track:arch
-- name:track
-- name
+**name:version:testing:linux_x86_64:release**

+For querying the compact name is parsed from left to right and missing values will be substituted with a * for the version or anytrack/anyarch/unknown for the optionals.
+So some valid compact names in queries will be

+**name**
+**name:version**
+**name:version:testing:linux_x86_64:release**

+**name::testing**
+**name::::release**

-Its deeply unfair but thats all the explanation there is for now.
-The examples below uses the last version since they are very simple and the name itself is enough for a unique identification.
+The examples below uses the raw name since they are very simple and the name itself is enough for a unique identification.

 ## Example